drovani/rovaninet-gridsome/posts/2017/2017-03-03-Explicit-Model-Constructor.md

 public IActionResult Create([FromBody]CreatePatron command)
 ```

 An early lesson when writing Actions is that, in Core MVC, the `[FromBody]` attribute is required to use the `JsonInputFormatter`.
-Setting a new convention for controllers is possible ([instructions on how to](http://www.dotnetcurry.com/aspnet-mvc/1149/convert-aspnet-webapi2-aspnet5-mvc6)), but for now I am going to stick with the tedium of remembering to apply it to every paramter.
+Setting a new convention for controllers is possible ([instructions on how to](http://www.dotnetcurry.com/aspnet-mvc/1149/convert-aspnet-webapi2-aspnet5-mvc6)), but for now I am going to stick with the tedium of remembering to apply it to every parameter.

 The purpose of this is that I want the `GeneratedBy` and the `GeneratedOn` parameters to be required for every instance of a `Command`.
 This ensures that it won't be set by the user (either the end user or another user in a consuming change) since the properties' set methods are `protected`.